-- The Regional District's risk for seismic activity is considered medium to low (Canada G. S., 2015). - ➤ In electoral area 'F,' there are no records of earthquakes.
+The Regional District's risk for seismic activity is considered medium to low (Canada G. S., 2015).

+- In electoral area 'F,' there are no records of earthquakes.
 (Natural Resources Canada, 2021) - Regional District residents would experience minimal physical impact; however, there could be a significant event that could impact the delivery of goods and services, depending on the location of the epicentre and the impact on major transportation routes from the east and the south. - A map showing faults lines within Electoral Area 'F' reveals that few faults do exist.
 Faults in this area are of the Strike-Slip (pink) variety.
-See map source: lmapBC, retrieve Nov 2nd, 2021. - The five most significant earthquakes in BC occurred in 1700, 1946, 1949, 1970 and 2012.
-They ranged in magnitude from 7.3 (1946) to 9.0 (1700).
+See map source: ImapBC, retrieve Nov 2nd, 2021. - The five most significant earthquakes in BC occurred in 1700, 1946, 1949, 1970 and 2012.
+They ranged in magnitude from 7.3 (1946) to 9.0 (1700). - In the direction of Prince Rupert there was a 7.2 magnitude earthquake that was felt in some areas of Vanderhoof.
+Earthquake tremors may follow fault lines and impact Vanderhoof area.
+Stories of doors and windows opening and closing.

-Related Hazards: Structure Fire / Avalanche /

-Landslide/Debris Flow / Land Subsidence / Submarine Slides / Liquefaction / Tsunami / Explosions / Hazardous Materials Spill / Mine Incident / Oil or Gas Pipeline Spill / Seiche / Dam and Spillways Failure / Dike Failure / Structure Failure / Electrical Outage / Food Source Interruption / Telecommunications Interruption / Transportation Route Interruption / Wastewater Interruption / Water Service Interruption / Fuel Source Interruption / Marine Vehicle Incident / Motor Vehicle Incident / Rail Incident.
+Related Hazards: Structure Fire / Avalanche / Landslide/Debris Flow / Land Subsidence / Submarine Slides / Liquefaction / Tsunami / Explosions / Hazardous Materials Spill / Mine Incident / Oil or Gas Pipeline Spill / Seiche / Dam and Spillways Failure / Dike Failure / Structure Failure / Electrical Outage / Food Source Interruption / Telecommunications Interruption / Transportation Route Interruption / Wastewater Interruption / Water Service Interruption / Fuel Source Interruption / Marine Vehicle Incident / Rail Incident.